-Jennifer Lee Tsai Launch Readings
+Jennifer Lee Tsai Readings

-Jennifer Lee Tsai Launch Readings
+Jennifer Lee Tsai Readings

 'Powerful and distinct, Jennifer’s poems weave historical and personal trauma into a vivid, striking exploration of family, heritage, and personhood.
 Her work balances emotional depth, clarity, and sharp wit.
 At times meditative and lyrical, at others bold and incisive, Jennifer offers poetry that is both intimate and resonant.' – Romalyn Ante